Today you're going to learn all the potential benefits of CBD and CBD oil.

 Lung cancer is the second most common cancer in the world.

-And while further research is needed, some studies have shown that CBD can have a beneficial effect in killing lung cancer cells.
+Studies have shown that CBD can have a beneficial effect in killing lung cancer cells.

 27. CBD and Prostate Cancer

-For example, a 2014 study found that:
+For example, a 2014 study (41) found that:

 cannabidiol is a potent inhibitor of cancer cell growth, with significantly lower potency in non-cancer cells.
 The mRNA expression level of cannabinoid receptors CB1and CB2, vascular endothelial growth factor (VEGF), PSA (prostate specific antigen) are significantly higher in human prostate cell lines.
 Treatment with Cannabis extract containing high CBD down regulates CB1, CB2, VEGF, PSA, pro-inflammatory cytokines/chemokine IL-6/IL-8.